abhinandan6123/Applied_XAI_for_LLMs/README.md

+📄 **Paper**:
+Applied Explainability for Large Language Models: A Comparative Study
+(arXiv link will be added after submission)

 # Applied_XAI_for_LLMs
-Applied study comparing explainability methods (IG, SHAP, Attention Rollout) on transformer-based NLP models.
+An applied study comparing explainability methods (Integrated Gradients, SHAP, and Attention Rollout) on transformer-based NLP models.